Walodja1987/xban/README.md

 - MOD-97 checksum validation
 - Simple human transcription

-By adopting a fixed-length numeric identifier with an IBAN-style checksum, Ethereum payments become easier to verify manually.
-In addition, it provides a bridge between traditional financial workflows and Ethereum-native payments.
+Adopting XBANs allows for a bridge between traditional financial workflows and Ethereum-native payments.

-It is worth highlighting that an XBAN does not replace or interfere with existing naming systems such as XNS, ENS, WNS or GNS.
+XBAN does not replace or interfere with existing naming systems such as XNS, ENS, WNS or GNS.
 Those protocols provide human-readable names; XBAN provides banking-style account numbers.
 An Ethereum address can have both, and applications can display whichever identifier fits the context.

 ## 2. XBAN Format